The 50/50 Partnership That Cost Me $80K in Opportunity (And the 3-Week Vetting Protocol I Run Before Any Deal)

 Test before committing.
 Exit before wasting.

-FAQ: 3-Week Partnership Vetting System
+FAQ: Implementing The 3-Week Partnership Vetting System For 50/50 Deals

 Q: How does the 3-Week Partnership Vetting System prevent another $80K partnership mistake?